Crockpot Hot Dogs When You Need to Feed A Crowd Without Fuss

 Best Liquid To Cook Hot Dogs In

-Choosing a cooking liquid is a flexible choice in this hot dog recipe that you can tweak to your taste by changing up the cooking liquid.
+Choosing a cooking liquid is a flexible option in this hot dog recipe, so you can tweak it to your taste.

 slow cooker that is 1.5 quart, hot dogs and firemaker beer